 People with AGS Describe Their GI Symptoms

-As you read these, keep in mind that because you have alpha-gal syndrome doesn’t mean that you can’t have other conditions as well.
-Sometimes, AGS can even trigger secondary conditions.
-Not all your symptoms can necessarily be attributed AGS, even if you have it.
-Seek a physician’s advice!
+As you read these, keep in mind that some people with alpha-gal syndrome have other conditions as well.
+Not all your symptoms can necessarily be attributed AGS.
+Keep an open mind, and seek a physician’s advice!

 I first started having symptoms back in early 2006.
 This was about the time I started newly being an outdoorsy type person.
 I had been doing a lot of backpacking in the Mark Twain National Forest in Missouri.